-After our early morning flight to Iquitos—a lively port city in the northern part of Peru—we board our boat and head downriver on the legendary Amazon.
-The river is two miles wide here, 2,300 miles from the Atlantic, and we travel along it for about 25 miles, into a forested area with a few riverfront farms and homes.
+We rise very early this morning for an early flight to Iquitos in the northern part of Peru.
+Your local naturalist/guide meets your flight and is with you throughout your time in the Amazon.
+We head to the dock of this lively river port, board our boat, and then head downriver on the legendary Amazon.
+The river is two miles wide here, 2,300 miles from the Atlantic.
+We leave the port city behind and travel about 25 miles, into a forested area with a few riverfront farms and homes.

-We arrive at our rain forest lodge, where we'll have lunch, receive a briefing to get oriented, and take an initial nature walk on the local Lake Trail.
+We arrive at our rain forest lodge, where we’ll have lunch, receive a briefing to get oriented, and take an initial nature walk on the local Lake Trail.
 This evening, kerosene torches and lamps light our way along the covered pathways to the dining room for our first dinner in the rain forest.
-We'll make an open boat excursion on a small stream to hear night sounds, and see the many stars and constellations of the southern hemisphere if the skies are clear.
+We’ll make an open-boat excursion on a small stream to hear night sounds and see the stars and constellations of the southern hemisphere if the skies are clear.

-After breakfast, we'll take a walk along the Bushmaster Trail, through some of the most biologically diverse forest on Earth.
-Then our guide will talk to us about the local Yagua culture, including the effects of the arrival of Europeans to South America and the encroachment of the modern world.
-We then have the opportunity to visit the Yaguas, who will share insight into their way of life, and show us how to use their traditional blowgun.
+This morning, we’ll take a walk along the Bushmaster Trail.
+Then our guide talks to us about the local Yagua culture and how the arrival of Europeans and the passing of time have affected it.
+We then have the opportunity to visit the Yaguas, who will show us how the traditional blowgun is used.

-We have lunch at the lodge, and then spend much of the afternoon on a boat excursion where we may see freshwater dolphins swimming through the river, or sloths hanging in cecropia trees along the water's edge.
-Along the way we'll also see ribereño houses—thatched-roof cottages built on stilts—and local people going about their daily lives.
+We have lunch at the lodge and then spend much of the afternoon on a boat excursion, where we may see dolphins swimming or sloths hanging in cecropia trees along the water’s edge.
+Along the way, we’ll also see ribereño houses and people going about their daily lives.